Home Ministry

 The Home Ministry (内務省, Naimu-shō) was a Cabinet-level ministry established under the Meiji Constitution that managed the internal affairs of Empire of Japan from 1873 to 1947.
 Its duties included local administration, elections, police, monitoring people, social policy and public works.
 In 1938, the HM's social policy was detached from itself, then the Ministry of Health and Welfare was established.
 In 1947, the HM was abolished under the Supreme Commander for the Allied Powers restoration, then its administrative affairs were proceeded to the National Police Agency, the Ministry of Construction, the Ministry of Home Affairs and so on.

 In 2001, the MOHA was integrated with the Management and Coordination Agency and the Ministry of Posts and Telecommunications, then the Ministry of Public Management, Home affairs, Posts and Telecommunications was established.
 In 2004, the MPHPT changed its English name into the Ministry of Internal Affairs and Communications.
-In other words, the MIC is the direct descendant of the HM.

 History

 Early Meiji period

 After the Meiji Restoration, the leaders of the new Meiji government envisioned a highly centralized state to replace the old feudal order.
 Within months after Emperor Meiji's Charter Oath, the ancient ritsuryō structure from the late Heian period was revived in a modified form with an express focus on the separation of legislative, administrative, and judicial functions within a new Daijō-kan system.

 Having just returned from the Iwakura Mission in 1873, Ōkubo Toshimichi pushed forward a plan for the creation of an "Interior ministry" within the Daijō-kan modeled after similar ministries in European nations, headed by himself.
 The Home Ministry was established as government department in November 1873, initially as an internal security agency to deal with possible threats to the government from increasingly disgruntled ex-samurai, and political unrest spawned by the Seikanron debate.
 In addition to controlling the police administration, the new department was also responsible for the Family register, civil engineering, topographic surveys, censorship, and promotion of agriculture.
 In 1874, administration of the post office was added to its responsibilities.
 In 1877, overview of religious institutes was added.
 The head of the Home Ministry was referred to as the "Home Lord" and effectively functioned as the Head of Government.

 The Home Ministry also initially had the responsibility for promoting local industry, but this duty was taken over by the Ministry of Agriculture and Commerce in 1881.